-In this tutorial we will show you how to install Xrdp Server on Ubuntu 20.04 LTS.
+In this tutorial, we will show you how to install Xrdp Server on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Xrdp is an open-source implementation of the Microsoft Remote Desktop Protocol (RDP) that allows you to graphically control a remote system.
 The protocol has more capabilities than VNC, like attaching local drives or printers to the remote computer.
 It is capable of accepting connections from rdesktop, freerdp, and remote desktop clients on other platforms.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Xrdp Server on an Ubuntu 20.04 (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Xrdp Server on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following
+First, make sure that all your system packages are up-to-date by running the following

 apt commands in the terminal.

 sudo apt update sudo apt upgrade

 Step 2.
 Installing the desktop environment on the Ubuntu system.

 - Install Gnome: